Assisting in Clinical Foot Care

 Comprehensive Online Foot Care Training for MAs, CNAs, CPMAs and others

-– Boost your career with new skills and training
+Assisting in Clinical Foot Care will boost your career with new skills and training:

-- It provides foot care training for Assistants and other Physicians Extenders who work with at-risk patients
+- Provides foot care training for Assistants and other Physicians Extenders who work with at-risk patients

-- It consists of an introduction and rationale plus topics written specifically for the training of foot care assistants
+- Consists of an introduction and rationale plus topics written specifically for the training of foot care assistants

-- It is available entirely online–no travel expense or time away from your job or home
+- Is available entirely online–no travel expense or time away from your job or home

-- It can be taken at your convenience–any time or any place a computer and internet access are available
+- Can be taken at your convenience–any time or any place a computer and internet access are available

 - If you take all 10 modules of this Program, you will earn 25 Contact/CE hours.
 You must submit your Certificate of Completion to your professional licensing or oversight organization.
 If you need us to provide you with supporting materials (ex: a course outline), please contact us by email.
 Prof-Ed will not send notices regarding your attendance to anyone but you.